rancher-sandbox/docs.rancherdesktop.io/docs/tutorials/working-with-webassembly.md

 - Run the Wasm container and/or
 - Deploy the Wasm container into Kubernetes

-### Creating a simple app and compiling it into a Wasm module
+### Creating a Simple App and Compiling It Into a Wasm Module

 You can use the Spin framework from Fermyon to quickly bootstrap a simple Wasm app.
 Install Spin on your machine following the instructions on the [Installing Spin](https://developer.fermyon.com/spin/v2/install) page.